PAST ISCF NEWS FOR

 Winner by KO at 1:27 of the second round Frank Bryant

-5. LIGHT HEAVYWEIGHT MMA
+5. ISCF LIGHT HEAVYWEIGHT MMA

 John Paul Horsch (Kansas City, MO.)
 Vs *Chris Nelson (Kansas City, MO.)